An equivalence in random matrix and tensor models via a dually weighted intermediate field representation: Introduction

-Building on this foundation, we construct an intermediate field representation for matrix/tensor models with nontrivial propagators and potentials.
-Furthermore, motivated by the causal matrix models studied in~\cite{Benedetti:2008hc,Castro:2020dzt,abranches2025} as well as higher-dimensional analogues in the form of dually-weighted tensor model \cite{Benedetti:2011nn}, we consider certain complex matrix and tensor models that include an external rigidity matrix in the propagator.
+Building on this foundation, and motivated by the causal matrix models studied in~\cite{Benedetti:2008hc,Castro:2020dzt,abranches2025} as well as higher-dimensiomal analogues in the form of dually-weighted tensor models \cite{Benedetti:2011nn}, we consider certain complex matrix and tensor models that include an external rigidity matrix in the propagator.
 We find that the partition and correlation functions of these complex matrix/tensor models are \emph{exactly equivalent} to certain self-adjoint two--matrix/tensor models via a dually-weighted intermediate field representations.
+Interestingly, examples of this type of equivalence have been observed in~\cite{Szabo:1996fj, difrancesco1992generatingfunctionfatgraphs}.
+In this work, we formalize this equivalence for more general models by constructing an intermediate field representation for matrix/tensor models with nontrivial propagators and potentials.

 The paper is organized as follows.
 In Section~\ref{sec:notations}, we begin with a summary of the notation and basic identities used throughout the paper.
-In Section~\ref{sec:causalmm}, we review dually-weighted matrix models (DWMM), as well as the causal matrix model introduced by Benedetti and Henson \cite{Benedetti:2008hc} and motivate the introduction of an analogous complex matrix model.
+In Section~\ref{sec:causalmm}, we review DWMMs, as well as the causal matrix model introduced by Benedetti and Henson \cite{Benedetti:2008hc} and motivate the introduction of an analogous complex matrix model.
+In Section \ref{sec:summarymain}, we summarize our main results.

 In Section~\ref{sec:equivmm}, we introduce and prove equivalences between certain random matrix models of complex and self-adjoint matrices using the intermediate field representation.
 This section includes several examples illustrating these equivalences in random matrix theories, including the causal matrix model.
 It also contains ancillary results which, while not essential for our main computations, may be relevant in other contexts